gopala-kr/ldr/backend_developmkent.md

 > Set high standards for code quality.
 The Spring Framework puts a strong emphasis on meaningful, current, and accurate Javadoc.
 It is one of very few projects that can claim clean code structure with no circular dependencies between packages.
 ***********
+official doc has best step by step guide to undestand some core concepts with code examples:

 ![spring doc](https://github.com/gopala-kr/weekend-with-github/blob/master/Projects-Blogs/03-backend-development/springframework/spring_doc.JPG)

 [Sample Spring Project Structure from official guide:](https://docs.spring.io/docs/Spring-MVC-step-by-step/)